kanow/operations/Documentation/BestPractice/Index.rst

 ^^^^^^^^^^^^^^^^
 You can use categories to organize your operations.
 Create a structure with a main fire department and sub departments.
 Select categories in Operations plugin (List-, Search-View) to control the result in frontend.

 You don't need those main department and sub department stuff?
-Ok, use the categories for another stuff.
+Ok, use the categories for whatever you want or ignore it.

 .. important::